Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 One afternoon, while exploring a narrow alley, Arun noticed a pack of street dogs watching him cautiously.
 Remembering safety tips, he kept calm, walked slowly, and avoided direct eye contact.
 The dogs barked, but he remained composed, sending calming signals by yawning and standing sideways.

-That evening, Arun visited a nearby animal welfare organisation, volunteering to help feed and care for the stray animals safely.
-He realized that understanding dog behaviour, avoiding confrontation, and supporting long-term animal welfare could make the streets safer for both humans and animals.
+That evening, Arun visited a nearby animal welfare organization, volunteering to help feed and care for the stray animals safely.
+He realized that understanding dog behavior, avoiding confrontation, and supporting long-term animal welfare could make the streets safer for both humans and animals.

 From that day, Arun returned home with not just memories but a newfound respect for street dogs, their instincts, and the importance of safety and empathy.